give-some-hours/trading-bot/README.md

 - Observe real time symbols price with a 1s threshold
 - Get notified when they reach a certain limit
 - Place market and limit orders regardless binance locked balances limitations
+- Real time updates
+- Authentication with JWT for deployment on VPS

 Incoming features:

-- Real time updates with websockets in the UI
 - Redesign Alerts creation form
-- Authentication with JWT for deployment on VPS
 - Add Let's Encrypt HTTPS encryption for deployment on VPS
 - Handle config in database for dynamic testing.
 - Add virtual balances for testing strategies and analyse performances